Updated for 2017

 4. Lack of insurance

-Sufficient business insurance is vital for the stability of any business.
+The correct business insurance is vital for the stability of any business.
 Aside from the fact that many firms have a legal responsibility to get insured, underinsured businesses run the risk of falling prey to cripplingly expensive compensation claims or repair bills in the event of trouble.

 For example, a flood in your premises could damage all your fixtures and fittings, leaving you unable to open for business and with a large bill for repairs.
 Without the insurance to cover the cost, a new business would almost certainly be in trouble.